Democrats at odds over Biden's $1.75 trillion social spending bill | Politics

 Earlier, Biden acknowledged it was not clear if the legislation could pass before the end of the year.
 "It's going to be close," Biden said https://www.reuters.com/world/us/biden-says-coming-close-social-spending-bill-hopes-get-it-done-this-year-2021-12-15.

 With no votes to spare in passing the "Build Back Better" initiative amid solid Republican opposition, Senate Democrat Chuck Schumer faces his biggest challenge since becoming majority leader in January.
 He is feeling the heat from all sides.
-His top lieutenant, Senator Dick Durbin, has been clamoring for a showdown that would force Manchin to either fall into line and vote for the BBB bill or defy Biden in a way that could severely damage his presidency and Manchin's own party.
+Several Democratic senators panned the idea of removing the highly popular credit from the bill.

-"Many people will sit on the fence as long as possible.
-There comes a time when you've got to say," Durbin said.
-"Put up or shut up."
+"It would be a terrible injustice to a lot of deserving children," Senator Dick Durbin told reporters, while Senator Bernie Sanders called it "a disaster for working families."
 Some moderate Democratic senators saw no urgency in Schumer's Christmas deadline but such flexibility infuriates liberals, who already swallowed a raft of compromises.
-They were promised quick action if they helped pass a separate, $1 trillion, bipartisan road and bridge-building infrastructure bill, which they did.
+They were promised quick action if they helped pass a separate $1 trillion bipartisan road and bridge-building infrastructure bill, which they did.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)